f1datajunkie/jupyterlite-fastf1/README.md

 Example JupyterLite/notebook environment: [view demo](https://f1datajunkie.github.io/jupyterlite-fastf1/tree/index.html?path=demo.ipynb)

 This template repository also includes a Github Action to create the JupyterLite environment and publish it to GitHub Pages.
-The action also publishes a Jupyter Book genereated from specified files in the repository to the `book/` path on the Pages site.
+The action also publishes a Jupyter Book generated from specified files in the repository to the `book/` path on the Pages site.

 __Related blog posts:__